snkas/basic-sim/doc/arbiter_routing.md

 ## Getting started: creating your own arbiter

 If you want to implement your own arbiter, you should create a class which inherits from `Arbiter` if you have a novel (non point-to-point) topology.
-If you have a point-to-point topology, you can inherit it from `ArbiterPtop`.
+If you have a point-to-point topology, you can inherit from `ArbiterPtop`.
 Effectively, you only have to implement one function, and you are good to go.
 However, of course you need to calculate some routing state possibly.
 For an example of calculating routing state, take a look at the `ArbiterEcmpHelper`.